dshue20/interview-prep/trivia/trivia.md

 # What is CSRF?
 Cross-Site Request Forgery: When a hacker submits a page request on your behalf to a different website, may reveal sensitive data; Rails can require CSRF token by adding 'protect_from_forgery' to ApplicationController

+# What is an XSS attack?
+Cross-Site Scripting: injection attack; doesn't need an authenticated session like CSRF

 # What is Dynamic vs Static Scaffolding?
 ### Dynamic
 * It automatically creates the entire content and user interface at runtime